INSURANCE POINTS

 HOW LONG DO AUTO INSURANCE POINTS STAY ON MY RECORD?

 Will your insurance points drop off?
-How long will your insurance points remain on your record?
+How long do points affect your insurance?
 It depends on these key factors:

 company’s policy